launchcodedev/germinator/README.md

 - built-in naming strategies

 questions:
-- one2one (which side is relation)
+- one2one (which side is relation) - same relative problem as hasmany
-- many2one (tracking children as dependants)
+- hasmany (tracking children as dependants)
+  - right now, the following works

+         - Parent:
+             $id: parent-1
+         - Child:
+             $id: child-1
+             parentId:
+               $id: parent-1
+         - Child:
+             $id: child-2
+             parentId:
+               $id: parent-1
 - many2many (join tables)
+  - right now, the following works

+         - SideA:
+             $id: sidea-1
+         - SideB:
+             $id: sideb-1
+         - SideB:
+             $id: sideb-2
+         - JoinSides:
+             $id: joinsides-1
+             sideAId:
+               $id: sidea-1
+             sideBId:
+               $id: sideb-1
+         - JoinSides:
+             $id: joinsides-2
+             sideAId:
+               $id: sidea-1
+             sideBId:
+               $id: sideb-2
-- deletions - track any $id no longer in files?
+- deletions - track any $id no longer in files? - $deleteIfMissing opt-in?
 - typeorm - integrations?
-- would objectionjs be required?
+- is objectionjs required?
+- tracking change when migrations affect schema
+  - I basically assume that seeds run on top of the latest migration, and if they weren't (some), then those won't get UPDATE (though they will throw an error currently, because object changes are tracked)
+    - is it better to delete ($deleteIfMissing?) & create a new entry ($id essentially) every time schema changes?

 goals:
 - 100% test coverage